bergesinstitute/graf-method/book-1-unit-2.md

 1. My dog (m) is very happy.
 2. Your cat (f) is very sad.
 3. His cat (m) is very tired.
-4. My father’s cat (f) is not very tired.
+4. My father's cat (f) is not very tired.
-5. My sister’s dog (m) is not very tall.
+5. My sister's dog (m) is not very tall.
 6. Their uncle and my aunt are very happy.
    (Remember the plural of feliz has a spelling change.)
 7. Her son and my daughter are very tired.